M0dzie/minishell/README_msapin.md

 display error if more than one arg_

 `bash $> cd`
-_go to root or user home directory_
+_Go to root or user home directory._

 #

 `bash $> cd ~/Documents`
-_go to the directory Documents_
+_Go to the directory "Documents"._

 #